profmikegreene/conference-proposals/educause-2018.md

 * universal design
 * users choose the tech that works for their brain, needs, classroom, students, content to be learned
 * everyone can get to the information they need when they need it. that's inclusion.
+* every classroom gets the technology it needs.
+It can't always be a single enterprise system, learning is a more diverse adventure for students.

 ### Lead Presenter Qualifications